datasarz/datasarz/README.md

-- 👋 Hi, I’m @datasarz
+- 👋 Hi, I’m Daniel
 - 👀 I’m interested in javaScript and Java ...
 - 🌱 I’m currently learning React and refreshing my knowledge about Front end technologies.
 - 💞️ I’m looking to collaborate on front end projects or full stack with Node js on back end.